-- Staffing levels were assessed daily, or when the needs of people changed, to ensure people's safety.
-We were told existing staff would be contacted to cover shifts in circumstances such as sickness and annual leave, and agency staff were used when required. - Feedback from people and staff was they felt the service had enough staff and our own observations supported this.
-One member of staff told us, "We have our busy days, but there are always enough staff". - Records demonstrated staff were recruited in line with safe practice and equal opportunities protocols.
-For example, employment histories had been checked, suitable references obtained and appropriate checks undertaken to ensure that potential staff were safe to work within the care sector. - Files also contained evidence to show where necessary; staff belonged to the relevant professional body.
+• Staffing levels were assessed daily, or when the needs of people changed, to ensure people's safety.
+We were told existing staff would be contacted to cover shifts in circumstances such as sickness and annual leave, and agency staff were used when required.

+• Feedback from people and staff was they felt the service had enough staff and our own observations supported this.
+A relative told us, "There always seems to be staff around whenever I visit, I've got no concerns".

+• Records demonstrated staff were recruited in line with safe practice and equal opportunities protocols.
+For example, employment histories had been checked, suitable references obtained and appropriate checks undertaken to ensure that potential staff were safe to work within the care sector.

+• Files also contained evidence to show where necessary; staff belonged to the relevant professional body.
 Documentation confirmed that all nurses employed had an up to date registration with the nursing midwifery council (NMC).